shirleyobih1/path-cc.github.io/_events/2021-05-23-OSG-Virtual-School.md

 (post-doctoral researchers, faculty, researchers, other staff, etc.), especially if you convince us that this opportunity is likely to have a significant effect on your work or research, or that of others.
+{% endcapture %}

+{% capture subsection %}
+# When

+June 3–5, 2021

+# Where

+Camp Copass
+8200 E McKinney Street
+Denton, TX 76208

+# Cost

+Early Bird Rate — $225

+(Increases to $325 after April 22nd)

+Includes all meals during the conference; attendees will be responsible for their own travel and accommodations.
+We have reserved a block of rooms on the camp property that can be purchased at time of registration.

+# Questions?

+Contact Steve Laufmann at slaufmann@discovery.org

+{% endcapture %}

+{% capture endblock %}
 ## Contact Us

 The OSG Virtual School is part of the